 Fur on Fur by Stephanie Margaret: Vintage coat from random country town and coloured rabbit scarf *by the look of it*.

 Towards the end of the evening the discussion of vintage furs versus new fur came to the fore.
 Why are people more comfortable with vintage furs?
 Once a fur product is on the shelf, the animal has obviously died.
 So why does ‘time’ make a difference in our consumption?
 One commentator from the crowd suggested that calling fur ‘vintage’ meant that we abrogated our responsibility for understanding the origin of the animal and its welfare.
 The largest body of furs on the new market originate from North America or China, and are recognised under the ‘OA’ (original assurance) system.
 Consumers increasingly want to know the origin of animal products they consume, whether they be used as foods or clothing.
 In all, June’s Fashion Torque was an informed discussion and a celebration of an undoubtedly beautiful product – when produced ethically and mindfully.

 Fun fur everyone (I can’t get enough of these puns, fur real!): Iolanthe from Ruby Assembly and Jane Hayes in a sumptuous fur.

 L-R: Alexandra Scoleri, Kyra Pybus and her stunning friend Ashleigh

 L-R: Alexandra Scoleri, gorgeous business partner of Sarah Conners, Sarah Conners.

-Ruby Slipper Consultants look forward to seeing you at the next Fashion Torque on the 28th of July.
+Ruby Assembly Consultants look forward to seeing you at the next Fashion Torque on the 28th of July.